colo-speed/colo-speed-v2/jekyll/_articles/colo-cohort-spearheads-scheme-to-support-and-develop-researchers.md

 ![](/assets/images/uploads/api-collage.jpg)

-*From left to right: Dr Fraser Brown, Dr David Beaton, and Professor Mark Hull*
+*From left to right: Dr Fraser Brown, Dr David Beaton and Professor Mark Hull*

 David Beaton, the Associate PI for COLO-COHORT at North Tees and Hartlepool NHS Foundation Trust, has been part of the scheme since late last year and describes the benefits he has experienced so far: